quanted/hms_kube/README.md

 Those changes will automatically apply once the editing is completed and the yaml is valid.
 Then revisiting or reloading the dashboard will again prompt for a token/login but also have the option to skip.

 Django and Dask have optional hostPath mounts which can be used for local code development and testing, code is mounted directly to the pod so no image rebuilds required (typically requires a pod restart).
-To use these hostPaths make sure that the 'vb-django-volume' Volume and VolumeMount blocks are both uncommented.
+To use these hostPaths make sure that the Volume and VolumeMount blocks are both uncommented.
 If the hostPath mounts are not used, Django and Dask will use the current code in the image being used (most likely the last commit to github on the main branch).

-To access the running technology stack, we can access the open NodePort on vb-nginx that is specified to be port 31000. http://localhost:31000/vb will open up the web application, alternatively http requests can be made to the same base url via Postman or curl.
+To access the running technology stack, we can access the open NodePort on hms-nginx that is specified to be port 31000. http://localhost:31000/hms will open up the web application, alternatively http requests can be made to the same base url via Postman or curl.

 Resource metrics can also be tracked by deploying the metric-server
 ```commandline